-Step Three: Mix to blend and then use an eye drop dropper to add into the lip balm tubes.
+Step Three: Mix to blend and then use an eye drop dropper to add the mixture into the lip balm tubes.
 It should only take a few minutes for the coconut oil to set up.
 (If your kitchen is warm, stick the tubes in the fridge first.)

-Other Homemade Zit Zapper Ideas
+Other Natural Homemade Zit Zapper Ideas

 If you need more than just spot treatment you can try some of the other ideas listed below.
-One may work for you that won’t work for someone else, it all depends on your skin type!
+One may work for you that won’t work for someone else; it all depends on your skin type!

 Apple Cider Vinegar: Dilute the vinegar in a little water before applying it to your face.
 Dab on as needed with a cotton ball.

-Baking Soda: Create a paste with baking soda and water and apply to your face as needed.
+Baking Soda: Create a paste with baking soda and water and apply it to your face as needed.
 You can spot apply or apply to your entire face.
 Leave on for about 15 minutes and then rinse off.
 Repeat daily as needed.

 Lemon Juice: Fresh squeeze a lemon and apply the juice to your entire face.
 It will act as an astringent and cleanse your face.
 Leave on 15 minutes to an hour before rinsing off.

 Green Tea: Green Tea has antioxidant properties and makes a good face wash.
-Brew up a strong pot, cool, and use as a face rinse when you wash your face.
+Brew up a strong pot, cool, and use it as a face rinse when you wash your face.